-Name: CSU ID: CSU Major / Minor: Phone Number: Phone Number: CSU E-mail: Other Email: Full Mailing Add ress (w/city, state, zip): Cumulative GPA : Class (circl e one): Freshman / Sop homore / Junior / Senior Hair Color: OK to be altered (circle one) YES / NO Do You Sing? (ci rcle on) YES / NO - if YES, circle yo ur range: Soprano / Me zzo / Alto / Tenor / Baritone / Bass Do you play an i nstrument? (circle on) YES / NO If YES, please list With which gen der do you identify (circle one) MA LE / FEMALE / NON-BIN ARY Preferred Prono uns (circle one series) SHE/HER/HE ERS or HE/HIS/HIM or THEY/THEM are not cast, would you still be int as of interest: Stage Management Performance Experience (list most recent first) Attach additional information if necessary or attach resume with "see attached resume" written here.
-Year Production Role Organization
+Name: CSU ID: CSU Majo r / Minor: Phone Number: CSU E-mail: Other Email: Full Mailing Add ress (w/city, state, zip): Cumulative GPA .: Class (circl e one): Freshman / Sop homore / Junior / Senior Hair Color: OK to be altered (circle one) YES / NO Do You Sing? (ci rcle on) YES / NO - if YES, circle yo ur range: Soprano / Me zzo / Alto / Tenor / Baritone / Bass Do you play an i nstrument? (circle on) YES / NO If YES, please list With which gen der do you identify (circle one) MA LE / FEMALE / NON-BIN ARY Preferred Prono uns (circle one series) SHE/HER/H ERS or HE/HIS/HIM or THEY/THEM are not cast, would you still be inteas of interest: Stage Management perience (list most recent first) Atta ned resume" written here. ach additional informatio on if necessary or attach resume Year Production Role Organization